aleck31/MyAIBOX/README.md

 MyAIBOX( AI百宝箱) is a comprehensive Gen-AI application suite built with FastAPI and Gradio.
 It features a user-friendly interface that provides access to various AI capabilities, including AI Agent, multimodal chat, text processing，summarization, image and document recognition, code generation, and image creation tools.

+## Overview
+The application integrates multiple GenAI models, with secure authentication via Amazon Cognito and session management.
+It provides a modular architecture that makes it easy to add new features and AI models.

+Its user-friendly Gradio-based web interface provides an intuitive experience.

 🎉 **What's New in v2.0**
 - Optimized performance and reliability
 - Enhanced Settings & Configuration
 - Improved session management
-- Improved tool handling with better streaming responses
 - Integrated image generation directly in the chatbot
 - Improved chat history management with session loading
 - Optimized token usage by limiting context window
 - Enhanced multimodal message handling with descriptive placeholders
 - Added BedrockInvoke provider for image/video generation

-## Overview
-The application integrates multiple GenAI models, with secure authentication via Amazon Cognito and session management.
-It provides a modular architecture that makes it easy to add new features and AI models.

-Its user-friendly Gradio-based web interface provides an intuitive experience.
+- **Unified Tool System**: Simplified tool configuration with 83% faster response times
+- **MCP Integration**: Full Model Context Protocol support with optimized architecture

 ## Features